project8/scarab/documentation/logger.rst

 ^^^^^^^^^^^^^^^^^^^^^

 If developing a Python application that uses wrapped Scarab code, minimal attention is needed.
-For a Python-based executable, it's highly recommended to use the :py:function:`scarab.stop_logging()` function to stop the C++ logging process.
+For a Python-based executable, it's highly recommended to use the :py:func:`scarab.stop_logging()` function to stop the C++ logging process.
 The consequences of not using that function are potential instability when the executable exits (resulting in a segfault).
 The actual execution will not be affected.